lemontree0905/Udacity_Project_A-B-Testing/README.md

 ### Number of Samples vs. Power
 We first calculate the number of pageviews needed in order to power the experiment appropriately.
 I will NOT use the Bonferroni correction during my analysis phase because the two metrics are not independent.
-We use the online calculator to do the calculation: http://www.evanmiller.org/ab-testing/sample-size.html
+The calculation can be done by using the online calculator: http://www.evanmiller.org/ab-testing/sample-size.html

 #### Net Conversion